notsanidhyak/nexus/README.md

 # nexus
 A peer to peer decentralized lending and borrowing solution.
-\n
+Made with ❤ by Team Phishers+ve.

 > Blockchain Implementation:
-\n

 1. Initially when a new user signs up in our website we will read their meta-mask address and mint a profile Soul Bound Token (SBT) (an NFT that cannot be transferred).
 Its